valkey-io/valkey-doc/docs/reference/modules/modules-api-ref.md

 ## Heap allocation raw functions

-Memory allocated with these functions are taken into account by Redis key eviction algorithms and are reported in Redis memory usage information.
+Memory allocated with these functions are taken into account by Valkey key eviction algorithms and are reported in Valkey memory usage information.

 <span id="RedisModule_Alloc"></span>